Nottingham & Nottinghamshire

-Through a carefully planned and research-led approach, underpinned by Social Contact Theory, we support teachers to facilitate meaningful and positive sustained social mixing.
-A year-long programme of structured visits for paired classes and curriculum work, equips learners with the skills, confidence and knowledge to thrive in modern Britain.
-Our training enables teachers to support their learners to develop trust, empathy, awareness and respect.
+The Nottingham and Nottinghamshire Schools Linking Programme launched in 2018, led by the Achievement and Equality Team at Nottinghamshire County Council, with support from The Linking Network.
+Through a carefully planned and research-led approach, underpinned by Social Contact Theory, it supports teachers to facilitate meaningful and positive sustained social mixing.
+A year-long, structured and fully resourced programme for paired classes and curriculum work, it equips learners with the skills, confidence and knowledge to thrive in modern Britain.
+CPD training enables teachers to support their learners to develop trust, empathy, awareness and respect

-Some teachers have linked before: I am looking forward to having new pupils taking part in the programme.
+Although it is still a relatively new programme, the Nottinghamshire linking teachers feel very positive about both their training and the effect of linking on their pupils: Some teachers have linked before: I am looking forward to having new pupils taking part in the programme.

+In the 2019/20 academic year there were 16 classes from 11 schools working together to link a fabulous 450 children.
 Jesse Gray School and Sir Edmund Hillary were thrilled to get together for the first time; they had great fun making Fimo models of themselves, made a stop motion film and created their own city using features from both places!